Skip to content

 return ontologies

-This method stores the given ontology as a Turtle file in the
+This method stores the given RDF graph as a Turtle file in the

 working directory.
-The filename is generated using the ontology
+The filename is generated based on the graph_uri

 Args: